No One Wants a Lover

 "No One Wants a Lover" is a song by Australian singer-songwriter Josh Pyke.
 It was released in June 2011 as the lead single from Pyke's third studio album, Only Sparrows (2011).
 Pyke promoted the song with television and radio appearances.

-At the ARIA Music Awards of 2011, the song was nominated for three awards; ARIA Award for Best Male Artist and with Wayne Connolly, ARIA Award for Producer of the Year and ARIA Award for Engineer of the Year.
+At the ARIA Music Awards of 2011, the song was nominated for three awards; Best Male Artist and with Wayne Connolly, Producer of the Year and Engineer of the Year.

 Reception

 In an album review, Jon O'Brien from AllMusic liked the "'wooh-ooh' harmonies and infectious handclaps of the driving country-rock" song.
-Larry Heath from The AU Review said he "enjoys" the song.
+Larry Heath of The AU Review said he "enjoys" the song.